 Dr. Anderson-Erisman kicked off the session with some of the survey results.
 She pointed out how many people are living with high cervical and lumbosacral injuries (28%), who are often excluded from research clinical trials.
 She also highlighted how many people are more than 20 years' post-injury (34%) and aging with SCI.
 She went on to point out that those living with SCI do, in fact, want all functions back, but we understand that a combination of treatments will likely be required to accomplish that.
-In the meantime, treatments that restore small improvements that positively improve daily life now Furthermore, restoring bladder, are highly desirable. bowel, and sexual function are still important.
+In the meantime, treatments that restore small improvements that positively improve daily life now are highly desirable.
+Furthermore, restoring bladder, bowel, and sexual function are still important.
 In fact, 98% of the 1,825 people agreed with this statement, and of all the questions in our survey this was the most agreed upon statement from the community!
 This relays a clear message to the scientific community that there is an obligation to address this area, regardless of the level of difficulty.

-Kim ended her introduction stating that we are not here to
+Kim ended her introduction stating that we are not here to complain, we are here to share responsibility in creating